 No matter where you are - in your office, your home, the airport or a coffee shop - a Wi-Fi network is really easy to find.
 Wherever there is a Wi-Fi connection, you can always be online on your iPad.

 There are two categories of a Wi-Fi connection that you can access from your iPad.
 One is a public Wi-Fi network, which is available to everyone.
 It is possible that some of these might require a nominal fee or payment before you can have access to them.
-The second one is a private Wi-Fi network which is password protected.
+The second one is a private Wi-Fi network that is password protected.